kaustubhsridhar/Constrained_Models/README.md

 | <img src="content/predictions_at_rest_0_seed_20timesteps.gif" width="600"> |
 | *Analysis of model predictions at-rest: Augmented Lagrangian and Vanilla methods predict that a car starting from the origin at rest will drift when given zero control inputs.
 Constrained models accurately predict little to no movement.* |

+* Artificial Pancreas (AP) -- Conformance of AP models to ARMAX model that encodes increasing insulin-decreases glucose constraint.

 | <img src="content/AP_Plots.png" width="600"> |
 |:--:|
 | *Overall conformance to ARMAX model: Constrained models obtain slightly higher approximation error (expected in light of Theorem 6) but 2 orders-of-magnitude reduction in constraint loss.* |
 | <img src="content/AP_table.png" width="350"> |
 | *Augmented Lagrangian and Vanilla methods, unlike Constrained models, violate "increasing insulin, decreases glucose" constraint.* |

+* PyBullet Drones -- Conformance of drone models to quadrotor dynamics with emphasis on hover.
+See our paper for the complete set of results.

 # Data and Models
 The instructions to collect data and train the ARMAX constraint model for AP can be found at [README_for_Data_Collection.md](README_for_Data_Collection.md).